 Rats are a threat to South Island robins/toutouwai and saddlebacks/tīeke that have been returned to Adele Island and to robins that have spread to Fisherman Island.
 Rats and mice threaten insects and lizards and, as they also eat seeds, they suppress re-vegetation.
 Mice can even eat small birds’ eggs and nestlings.

-The islands first became predator-free wildlife sanctuaries in 2007 but mice were found back on the islands in 2015 when pest numbers were high in the park, due to a heavy beech mast.
-During a beech mast there is abundant food which fuels breeding.
+The islands first became predator-free wildlife sanctuaries in 2007 but mice were found back on the islands in 2015 and 2020 when pest numbers were high in the park, due to a heavy beech mast.
+During a beech mast there is abundant food which fuels breeding and rodent numbers.